 Ex Hurricane Gonzalo moves to the Northwest of Ireland on Monday night and into Tuesday.
 Winds will be 60knots and tides will be 5m off the West coast causing a little coastal flooding.
 A very unsettled period of weather is now upon us in Ireland.
 The next 7 to 10 days weather is set to be wet and windy.
-It will be mild at first but turning cooler next week.
-At the moment the end of October looks quite stormy around the shores of Ireland.
-Whether or not the storms impact us is uncertain as yet.
 The temperatures this week are going to be 15 to 18c in any sunshine but after the weekend it will be back at 12 to 14c as much fresher air feeds in bringing showers off the Atlantic.
 Rainfall in the West and South could be as high as 100mm in this period.
 In most other places it will be around 40mm so still wetter than normal.
 Winds will start off from a Southerly source but will move to a Westerly early next week.

 Rain and wind have brought over 40mm to parts of Ireland.
 There is an unsettled cool week ahead with showers or rain every day.
 Only 11 to 14c

 September is going to be a reasonably dry month for Ireland especially in the first half of the month with temperatures around normal at 17 to 20c.
 After midmonth more unsettled weather tries to push in and this will be most likely in the last week of the month.
 Overall temperatures will be slightly above average, sunshine will be above average and rainfall will be well below average.

 Dublin Heavy Rainstorm but little flooding - why?